mulbagalamaq/mulbagalamaq/README.md

-# Life is so short, but DNA is so long
+# Life is so short, but DNA is so long.....

 **Welcome!**
 I’m **Aymen** (pronounced *aye-men mak sooood*), a Bioinformatics enthusiast and Data Science professional, merging genomics 🧬, computational biology 💻, and machine learning 🤖 to uncover the molecular stories behind biological data.